FXCM, also known as Forex Capital Markets is a global forex provider trading in Australia as “FXCM Australia Limited”.

 As a global player, originally founded in America but now headquartered in the UK due to regulatory restrictions in the US, Forex Capital Markets (FXCM) has targeted market share in Australia for some time with a very competitive Australian forex broker offering.

 Experienced Australian forex traders that require a very specific niche forex platform should consider FXCM.
-Those that require high leverage or are looking for low spreads/fees should review our Australian forex broker comparison table and providers such as Pepperstone for advanced traders or Plus500 for beginners.
+Those that require high leverage or are looking for low spreads/fees should review our Australian forex broker comparison table and a provider like Pepperstone for advanced traders.

 About Compare Forex Brokers